TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The camera orbit mode allows you to rotate the camera about a selectable point.
 To get an idea as to what this means, imagine that you define a point in the map by clicking on a brush.
 The point where you clicked will be the center of your camera orbit.
 Now image a sphere whose center is the point where you just clicked and whose radius is the distance between the camera and the point.
 Orbiting will move the camera on the surface of that sphere while adjusting the camera's direction so that you keep looking at the same point.
 Visually, this is the same as rotating the entire map about the orbit center.
 Of course, you are not actually rotating anything - only the camera's position and direction are modified.
 Note that, since up and down are always fixed, you cannot cross the north and south poles of the orbit sphere.

 Camera orbit mode is very useful if you are editing a brush because it allows you to view this brush from all sides quickly.
 Its best to try it and see for yourself how useful it is.
-To invoke the orbit mode, click and drag with the right mouse button while holding #key(307).
+To invoke the orbit mode, click and drag with the right mouse button while holding #key(Alt).
 The orbit center is the point in the map which you initially clicked.
 Dragging sideways will orbit the camera horizontally and dragging up and down will orbit the camera vertically.
 You can change the orbit radius during the orbit with the scroll wheel.

 ### Automatic Navigation

 You can center the camera on the current selection by choosing #menu(Menu/View/Camera/Focus on Selection) from the menu.
 This will position the camera so that all selected objects become visible.
 The camera will not be rotated at all; only its position will be changed.
 Note that this action will also adjust the 2D viewports so that the selection becomes visible there as well.

 Finally, you can move the camera to a particular position.
-To do this, choose #menu(Menu/View/Camera/Move Camera to) and enter the position into the dialog that pops up.
+To do this, choose #menu(Menu/View/Camera/Move Camera to...) and enter the position into the dialog that pops up.
 This does not affect the 2D views.

 ## Navigating the 2D Viewports